 The Company's amended and restated bylaws (our "Bylaws") provide that the number of directors shall be established by the Board or the stockholders of the Company.
 The Company's amended and restated certificate of incorporation provides that the directors shall be divided into three classes, with each class serving for staggered, three-year terms and one class being elected at each year's annual meeting of stockholders.
 The Board has set the number of Directors at six, consisting of three Class I directors, two Class II directors and one Class III director.
+One of the Class I director seats is currently vacant.

-The Class II directors elected at the Annual Meeting will hold their office until the first annual meeting that is held after the fiscal year ending December 31, 2014 or until each such director's successor has been duly elected and qualified.
-The terms of the Class III and Class I directors will expire at the annual meeting of stockholders next following the fiscal years ending December 31, 2012 and December 31, 2013, respectively.
+The Class II directors elected at the Annual Meeting will hold office until the first annual meeting that is held after the fiscal year ending December 31, 2017, or until such director's successor has been duly elected and qualified.
+The terms of the Class I and Class III directors will expire at the annual meeting of stockholders next following the fiscal years ending December 31, 2016, and December 31, 2015, respectively.
 If any director is unable to stand for re-election, the Board may reduce the size of the Board, designate a substitute or leave a vacancy unfilled.
 If a substitute is designated, proxies voting on the original director candidate will be cast for the substitute candidate.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's nominees named below.
-In the event that a nominee of the Company becomes unable or declines to serve as a director at the time of the Annual Meeting, the proxy holders will vote the proxies for any substitute nominee who is designated by the current Board to fill such vacancy.
-It is not expected that any nominee listed below will be unable or will decline to serve as a director.
-The Class II nominees listed below presently serve as directors of the Company and have consented to serve a three-year term.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's nominee named below.
+In the event that the Company's nominee becomes unable or declines to serve as a director at the time of the Annual Meeting, the proxy holders will vote the proxies for any substitute nominee who is designated by the current Board to fill such vacancy.
+It is not expected that the nominees listed below will be unable or will decline to serve as directors.
+The Class II nominees listed below include Mr. Lanza and Dr. Michaels, who presently serve as directors of the Company; all of whom have consented to serve a three-year term.

-Certain individual experience, qualifications, attributes and skills of each of our directors that led the Board to conclude that such directors should be re-nominated as directors are described in each of the biographies below.
-The information below was provided by the nominees and the continuing Class I and Class III directors with unexpired terms.
+Certain individual experience, qualifications, attributes and skills of the below named directors that led the Board to conclude that each should be re-nominated or nominated, as the case may be, as a director are described in the biographies below.
+The information below was provided by the nominees and the continuing Class II and Class III directors with unexpired terms.
 There is no family relationship between the continuing directors, executive officers and the Class II nominees.